scicloj/open-source-mentoring/list-of-projects.md

 Here is the current list of projects for the Scicloj Open Source Mentoring program.

 The 🛠 symbol means that somebody has started looking into a project an will probably continue with that.
+Note that in some of these projects, there is still room for collaboration.

 * 🛠 create a bridge to the [Stan](https://mc-stan.org/) library for statistical computing - in other words, add Clojure to the [BridgeStan](https://roualdes.github.io/bridgestan/latest/) project of polyglot Stan bindings